Tuesday classes are cancelled for the Veteran’s Day academic week

 The committee recommends students notify their instructor immediately if there is a conflict with the new schedule.

-Some students felt a lack of communication about the change, including undeclared sophomore Suzanne Barnes, who felt it would cause chaos between students and professors.
+Some students felt a lack of communication about the change, including undeclared sophomore Suanne Barnes, who felt it would cause chaos between students and professors.

 “Even though … it is in November, time sneaks up on you really fast and some professors give zero excuses because we found out so far ahead, which is understandable,” Barnes said.
 “But then again I can’t plan things that far ahead because not everything goes as planned.”